httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The incremental parameter indicates how a client processes response bytes as they arrive.
 It is RECOMMENDED that, when possible, servers respect the incremental parameter ({{incremental}}).

-Non-incremental resources can only be used when all of the response payload has been received.
-Therefore, non-incremental responses of the same urgency SHOULD be served in the ascending order of the stream ID, which corresponds to the order in which clients make requests.
+Non-incremental responses of the same urgency SHOULD be served by prioritizing bandwidth allocation in ascending order of the stream ID, which corresponds to the order in which clients make requests. requests.
 Doing so ensures that clients can use request ordering to influence response order.